-Community an d Government Services
+Community and Government Services

-List all departmental/Corporation positions currently filled on a contract basis.
 Nunavut Resident (non-public servant) or non- Nunavut resident.

-N/A N/A
+N/A

-^{}CGS HR does not have a means/policy regarding reporting on positions filled on a contract basis by external consultants.
+\CGS HR does not have a means/policy regarding reporting on positions filled on a contract basis by external consultants.
 To the best of CGS HR knowledge there are currently, 2023-04-13, no contractors in a departmental position fulfilling a complete Job Description.